docarray/notes/blog/01-announcement.md

 - While at the same time, there is no natural way to add new fields
 - Sending requests from programming languages other than Python requires the user to recreated the Document's structure, needlessly

-By switching to a dataclass-first approach with Pydantic as a fundamental building block, we are able to ease all of these pains:
+By switching to a dataclass-first approach with pydantic as a fundamental building block, we are able to ease all of these pains:

 - Fields are completely customizable
-- Every `Document` is also a Pydantic model, enabling amazing support for FastAPI and other tools
+- Every `Document` is also a pydantic model, enabling amazing support for FastAPI and other tools
-- Creating payloads from other programming languages is as easy as creating a dictionary with the same fields as the dataclass - same workflow as with normal Pydantic
+- Creating payloads from other programming languages is as easy as creating a dictionary with the same fields as the dataclass - same workflow as with normal pydantic

 ## The Why: Microservices Perspective